apache/beam-site/src/contribute/contribution-guide.md

     $ git push apache HEAD:master

 Done.
 You can delete the local `finish-pr-<pull-request-#>` branch if you like.

+It's also possible to use the "Merge Pull Request" button on GitHub, supporting three modes:

+* Merge
+* Squash & Merge
+* Rebase & Merge

+It's similar to do the merge by hand.

 ## Granting more rights to a contributor